oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Deploy-Autonomous-Database-and-the-MovieStream-data-sets-for-Oracle-LiveLabs/README.md

 ## <a name="architecture"></a>Architecture-Diagram
 ----------------

-Oracle MovieStream is a fictitious on-line movie streaming company.
-It's business scenario is used to highlight how to develop intelligent applications using OCI and Oracle Autonomous Database.
-Let's take a look two key components of MovieStream's architecture.
+In this workshop, we'll start with two key components of MovieStream's architecture.
 MovieStream is storing their data across Oracle Object Storage and Autonomous Database.
 Data is captured from various sources into a landing zone in object storage.
 This data is then processed (cleansed, transformed and optimized) and stored in a gold zone on object storage.
 Once the data is curated, it is loaded into an Autonomous Database where it is analyzed by many (and varied) members of the user community.

 ![](https://oracle-livelabs.github.io/adb/movie-stream-story-lite/introduction/images/architecture.png)

-For the workshop, the data is stored in a data lake in the Oracle LiveLabs tenancy.
-This script will deploy the Autonomous Database and load data from that data lake.

 ## <a name="instructions"></a>Executing Instructions